INSIGHT: Learning and practice for safer and healthier communities

 INSIGHT is presented by:

-The INSIGHT Research Program is funded in part by the National Institute of Child Health and Human Development (NICHD).
+The Pediatric Injury Prevention Student Internship Training (INSIGHT) program is funded in part by the National Institute of Child Health and Human Development (NICHD).

 Graduate/Undergraduate Eligibility Requirements:

 - Applicants must be a U.S citizen or permanent resident and are eligible to work in the U.S or hold a valid student visa or have DACA status.

 - Minimum cumulative GPA of 3.0 is preferred.

 - The INSIGHT Summer Research Program accepts students as follows: